 Under NAFTA, drawback is payable on the lesser of:

-It is important to stay up to date with logistics news to be sure that claims are being filed correctly in the case of new laws and regulations.
-Ascent Global Logistics will navigate the complexities of TFTEA and NAFTA regulations for you to ensure that you get the most from your duty drawback claim.
+It is important to stay up to date to ensure that duty drawback claims are being filed correctly in the case of new laws and regulations.
+To learn more about duty drawback, download our 101 eBook guide here.